Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \textbf{SSH.} The Secure Shell protocol is the standard for remote administration, file transfer, and tunneling in enterprise and cloud environments.
-It authenticates servers and users with RSA, ECDSA, or Ed25519 public keys and derives session keys via X25519 key exchange \cite{rfc4253,openssh}.
-In a post-quantum context, long-term RSA/ECDSA/Ed25519 keys could be forged using Shor’s algorithm, and captured sessions could be retrospectively decrypted (HTDL).
-Since April 2024, OpenSSH (version 9.9 and later) \cite{openssh99} supports hybrid key exchange methods such as \texttt{sntrup761x25519-sha512@openssh.com} and \texttt{mlkem768x25519-sha256@openssh.com}, which combine classical X25519 with NIST-standardized post-quantum KEMs.
-This ensures post-quantum security for session keys as long as one component remains secure.
+It can authenticate servers and users using passwords, nevertheless, the best security practice is to use RSA, ECDSA, or Ed25519 public keys deriving session keys via X25519 key exchange \cite{rfc4253,openssh}.
+In a post-quantum context, long-term RSA/ECDSA/Ed25519 keys could be forged using Shor’s algorithm, and captured sessions could be retrospectively decrypted (HNDL).
+In order to minimize the risk, modern OpenSSH versions \cite{openssh99} supports hybrid key exchange methods such as \texttt{sntrup761x25519-sha512@openssh.com} and \texttt{mlkem768x25519-sha256@openssh.com}, which combine classical X25519 with NIST-standardized post-quantum KEMs.

 \textbf{WireGuard.} WireGuard is a lightweight VPN protocol designed for performance and simplicity, relying on X25519 Diffie–Hellman for key exchange and AEAD for traffic protection \cite{wireguard}.
-It has no certificate-based component, so its exposure is purely HTDL: any recorded tunnel traffic could be decrypted once quantum computers capable of solving the elliptic-curve discrete logarithm problem are available.
+It has no certificate-based component, so its exposure is purely HNDL.

 \textbf{Wi-Fi Enterprise (EAP-TLS).} Enterprise Wi-Fi networks use EAP-TLS for mutual authentication in 802.1X deployments.
 The protocol depends on X.509 RSA/ECDSA certificates and TLS key exchanges \cite{rfc9190}.
-With quantum capability, confidentiality of captured handshakes could be compromised (HTDL) and forged client or server certificates could undermine trust.
+With quantum capability, confidentiality of captured handshakes could be compromised (HNDL) and forged client or server certificates could undermine trust.

-\textbf{WPA3-SAE.} The WPA3 standard secures personal Wi-Fi using the Simultaneous Authentication of Equals password-authenticated key exchange, built on finite-field or elliptic-curve groups \cite{rfc7664}.
-Quantum algorithms for the discrete logarithm problem are expected to render these groups insecure once cryptographically relevant quantum computers exist, enabling decryption of captured handshakes and active compromise of sessions.
+\textbf{WPA3-SAE.} The WPA3 standard secures personal Wi-Fi using the Simultaneous Authentication of Equals password-authenticated key exchange, built on finite-field or elliptic-curve groups \cite{rfc7664} so, it is also vulnerable to HNDL.